Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

    ![Ignored event codes](../../Assets/Screenshots/Payments/Settings/PaymentServiceProviders/Adyen/Integration/IgnoredEventCode.png "[Ignored event codes]")

-3. If desired, enter the event code that is to be ignored in the *Key* field and enter this event code in the *Value* field, too.
+3. If desired, enter an event code to be ignored in the *Key* field and in the *Value* field as well.
+Note that you can also define the event codes to be ignored in the Adyen backend.
+For detailed information, see [Define event codes to be ignored](./02_ManageAdyenSettings.md#define-event-codes-to-be-ignored).
     The event code to be ignored is entered.

     ![Ignored event code](../../Assets/Screenshots/Payments/Settings/PaymentServiceProviders/Adyen/Integration/IgnoredEventCodeDone.png "[Ignored event code]")